What is the Educators’ Collaboratory?

 Whether you are confident in your own skills in mathematics or not, we'll be doing math together.
 Don't be intimidated. . . this is not the mathematics you encountered as a child!
 There is no way to improve your craft as a mathematics teacher without spending time delving into the mathematics more and playing around with new ideas and ways of thinking.
 We find that the teachers that specialize in math (i.e. typically our middle school teachers) and those that don't (i.e. often our elementary self-contained friends) feel after just a day into the workshop that they are both challenged and also understanding mathematics at a whole new level.
-Children are typically a part of our workshops, including at the Collaboratory.
-We'll invite some of the children we work with into the Collaboratory and we'll model lessons and debrief afterwards as a group.
+Children are typically a part of our workshops -- we'll invite some of the children we work with into the Collaboratory and we'll model lessons and debrief afterwards as a group.

 We run an informal and easy-going workshop.
 Come ready to engage, come excited about thinking differently.
 Leave your textbook at home.
 Bring intellectual curiosity, bring questions, and bring an open mind.
 And bring your team.
 This innovative professional development is very powerful when you experience it with a group of colleagues.

-Registration closes June 1, 2017 or when we are full.
+Registration closes June 1, 2019 or when we are full.
 Last year we filled by the end of April.

-Registrants will receive detailed information via email in early June.
+Registrants will receive detailed information via email in May and again in late June.

-The AT&T Conference Center Hotel is the simplest option for out of town participants; however, we can provide you with a list of other hotels if you contact us via email: firstname.lastname@example.org.
+The AT&T Conference Center Hotel is a great option for out of town participants; we can provide a list of other area hotels if you email us at firstname.lastname@example.org.